 Other People Had a Goal in 1988

 In 1988, my employer sent me to drug and alcohol treatment and was adamant that I receive help.
+During the intervention, they all had a goal – get me to agree to treatment.
 They were also encouraging me to make every effort to be successful.
 I think it was this combination of boundaries on my behaviors while still demonstrating faith that I had the resolve, discipline, and desire to receive the help that allowed this intervention to work.

 Finding my First Goal in Recovery

-She then cautioned us that this should not be simply a one-sided goal established by a provider, sponsor, employer, or other supportive people, but must be goals that you want, to succeed.
+She then cautioned us that this couldn’t just be a goal established by her, a sponsor, family or other people involved in our lives, it had to be our goal.
 I could state that I wanted recovery, but didn’t think to make it a goal.
 But by making it a goal, I was able to stay in treatment.

 Goals and sub-goals help us get what we want in life.
 Certainly, I had other goals, before my addiction took them away.
-Many of these improved my life; education, financial security, career, and better relationships with family and friends; those I could see as a goal.
+Many of these improved my life, whether it was education, financial security, career, or better relationships with family and friends; those I could see as a goal.